snap-one/docs-driverworks-fundamentals/source/includes/11_connections/_4-NONBINDINGCONNECTION.md

 	 </classes>
 	</connection>

-In both examples above the connection uses the hidden element set to True as typically a non-binding connection should not be displayed.
+In both examples to the right, the connection uses the hidden element set to True as typically a non-binding connection should not be displayed.